 We find that numerical diffusivity of the GM exceeds commonly used values of hillslope diffusivities as soon as spatial resolution exceeds 90 m (Fig. 10a).
-The 2D TVD-FVM decreases numerical diffusion by a factor of 5-60 compared to the GM (Fig. 10b).
+The two-dimensional TVD-FVM decreases numerical diffusion by a factor of 5-60 compared to the GM (Fig. 10b).
 The accuracy increases for both schemes with increasing resolution and increasing CFL numbers.
-Yet, the gain in accuracy with increasing spatial resolution is higher for the TVD-FVM than for the GM.
+However, the gain in accuracy with increasing spatial resolution is higher for the TVD-FVM than for the GM.
 Our analysis shows that the explicit FDM performs best with a CFL criterion close to one where additional required iterations within a given time interval are at a minimum (Gulliver, 2007).

-5. Discussion
+5 Discussion

-Our analysis of numerical solvers focusses on three interrelated issues: numerical accuracy, spatial resolution and computational efficiency.
+Our analysis of numerical solvers focuses on three interrelated issues: numerical accuracy, spatial resolution and computational efficiency.
 Adopting highly simplifying assumptions allow us to benchmark the solvers against analytical solutions.
-Our focus is on testing an implicit, first order accurate, FDM against TVD-FVM.
+Our focus is on testing an implicit, first-order accurate FDM against TVD-FVM.
 The implicit FDM has several desirable properties.
 It is unconditionally stable and tolerates time step lengths exceeding those prescribed by the CFL criterion.
 LEMs are often run over time spans of millions of years and the CFL criterion is dictated by a few grid cells with high upslope areas.
-Adopting an implicit scheme is therefore potentially interesting as it allows decreasing the computation time while enabling simulations at high spatial resolutions.
+Adopting an implicit scheme is therefore potentially interesting since it allows the decrease of the computation time while enabling simulations at high spatial resolutions.
 Our results, however, show that this major advantage vanishes if the aim of a LEM simulation is to capture transiency correctly.
-For CFL > 1, the implicit FDM introduces significant numerical smearing, and for CFL >> 1, the approach tends to insert artificial shockwaves of uplift because gradual uplift is approximated by a step function if time steps are (very) large.
+For CFL>1 the implicit FDM introduces significant numerical smearing, and for CFL $\gg 1$, the approach tends to insert an artificial shock wave of uplift because gradual uplift is approximated by a step function if time steps are (very) large.